 We live in a plastic society.
-During the past 90 years plastics (synthetic polymers) have become an integral part of our daily lives.
+During the past 90 years plastics (synthetic polymers) have become an integral part of daily life.
 This course will survey the past, present, and future of the chemistry of these essential materials.
-We will discuss the preparation of polymers under radical chain, step-reaction, ionic, and coordination conditions.
-Then we will consider methods of characterization of polymers, both experimental and theoretical.
-Finally we will examine commercial polymers and polymer technology.
-Prerequisites: a grade of C or better in CHY 253 and CHY 373, or permission of instructor.
+Students will discuss preparation of polymers under radical chain, step-reaction, ionic, and coordination conditions.
+Then students will consider methods of characterization of polymers, both experimental and theoretical.
+Finally, students will examine commercial polymers and polymer technology.
+Prerequisites: grades of C or better in CHY 253 and CHY 373, or permission of instructor.
 Cr 3.

 CHY 371 Quantum Chemistry

 Principles of theoretical chemistry: quantum mechanics and spectroscopy.
 Topics include: quantization of translational, rotational, vibrational, and electronic energy; hydrogen orbitals; variational method and peturbation theory; multielectron atoms; chemical bonding; group theory; spectroscopy; and introductory statistical mechanics.
 Prerequisites: grades of C or better in CHY 115, MAT 152, and PHY 123.
 Cr 3.

 CHY 373 Chemical Thermodynamics

 Principles of theoretical chemistry: classical thermodynamics, molecular energetics, equilibrium, reaction kinetics, statistical thermodynamics, and electrochemistry.
-Prerequisites: a grade of C or better in CHY 115, MAT 152, and PHY 123.
+Prerequisites: grades of C or better in CHY 115, MAT 152, and PHY 121.
 Cr 3.

 CHY 374 Chemical Thermodynamics Laboratory

 Experiments illustrating material presented in CHY 373.
 One recitation and three laboratory hours per week.
-Prerequisite: a grade of C or better in CHY 116.
-Pre- or corequisite: CHY 373.
+Prerequisites: grade of C or better in CHY 116; CHY 373 (or concurrent).
 Cr 2.

 CHY 378 Instrumental Analysis Laboratory

-Experiments will be performed in electrochemistry, mass spectrometry, gas and liquid chromatography, and UV-Vis, NMR, AA, and fluorescence spectroscopy.
+Experiments will be performed in mass spectrometry, gas and liquid chromatography, and UV-Vis, NMR, AA, and fluorescence spectroscopy.
 One hour of pre-lab recitation and three laboratory hours per week.
 Prerequisite: grades of C or better in CHY 233 and CHY 254; CHY 377 (or concurrent).
 Cr 2.